Hyperion-BT/helios-book/src/api/reference/constrdata.md

 ### `toSchemaJson`

-Returns the schame JSON needed to interact with external tools like *cardano-cli* and *Lucid*.
+Returns the schema JSON needed to interact with external tools like *cardano-cli* and *Lucid*.

 ```ts
 constr_data.toSchemaJson(): string